RapturePlatform/Rapture/Apps/WatchServer/README.md

 **Kick off a workflow**

-Copying the sample xlsx file to /opt/test will cause a CREATE_EVENT to be fired.
+FTP'ing the sample xlsx file to /opt/test will cause a CREATE_EVENT to be fired.
 This will be picked up by WatchServer and cause a workflow to run.
 The workflow contains (java) code to load and extract data from the sample xlsx file.
 ```
-1. docker exec -it curtis bash
+1. ftp -p localhost 21
-2. cd /opt/test
+2. Supply username and password (filedrop/<password>)
-3. cp ./testdata/SamplePriceData.xlsx .
+3. put SmallSamplePriceData.xlsx
 ```
 The workflow will start and can be viewed on the UI here [http://localhost:8000/process/workflows/incapture/watchserver/wsload](http://localhost:8000/process/workflows/incapture/watchserver/wsload)